 School Name:

 Name of child:

 Date of birth: Class/Form:

-Child showing symptoms of asthma/having ar n asthma attack
+Child showing symptoms of asthma/having ar າ asthma attack

 I can confirm that my child has been inhaler [delete as appropriate]. diagnosed with asthma/has been prescribed an

-My child has a working, in-date inhal bring with them to school every day. er, clearly labelled with their name, which they will
+2. My child has a working, in-date inhaler, clearly labelled with their name, which they will bring with them to school every day.

-mptoms of asthma, and if their inhaler is not d to receive salbutamol from an emergency inhaler
+3. In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.

-Name:Sig gnature:
+Name:Siç gnature:

-Date: Relationship to child d:
+Date: Relationship to child d::

 Address:

 Daytime Tel no(s):